Timverhoogt/progress-tracker/VSCODE_TESTING_TROUBLESHOOTING.md

 ---

-### Issue 2: Tests Not Showing in Test Explorer
+### Issue 2: Tests Not Showing in Testing Sidebar

 **Symptoms:**
-- Test Explorer is empty
+- Testing sidebar is empty
 - No tests appear in the sidebar

 **Solutions:**